-- Pay close attention to any wires that may be inside the control handles.
+- Pay close attention to the wires inside the left control handle.
 DO NOT pinch or cut any wires during installation. - 6.
 Inside the plastic bag of parts are two knobs for the pitch control tower cranks.
 Install these two knobs onto the tower crank levers.